meirisoda/school_fall2023/NTRN201/Exam 2_Final/Exam2_Final Study Guide.md

 ## Macronutrients
 ### Glucose
 Storage form is glycogen -- stored in the muscles and liver.

 #### Dietary Fiber
 1. **Soluble** - found in soft parts ~~ slows digestion, reduces cholesterol and CHD, helps produce bile
 2. **Insoluble** - cellulose ~~ bulks up stool
-**Functional Fibers** are added fibers that can usually serve as a prebiotic
+**Functional Fibers** are added fibers that can usually serve as a prebiotic.